Participation in Taalkundig Veldwerk.

 In response to a growing awareness about language endangerement and language death, language documentation has developed in the last two decades as a new area in linguistics.
 It encompasses the collection and preservation of primary linguistic data.
 This course will introduce the concept of language documentation and will train students to conduct high quality language documentation themselves.
-After discussing the reasons and motivations for doing language documentation, students will become acquainted with documentation using a hands-on approach.
-After being trained to do so, students will collect primary linguistic data, transcribe it, annotate it, and archive it, using the software ELAN.
+First, students will learn to use software tools that are commonly used for language documentation, such as ELAN and FLEx.
+These tools will also be useful for the parallel course “Taalkundig Veldwerk”.
+Afterwards, students will discuss the reasons and motivations for doing language documentation, and they will become acquainted with documentation using a hands-on approach.
+They will collect primary linguistic data, transcribe it, annotate it, and archive it.
 In other words, during this course students will conduct a mini-documentation project of their own.

 By the end of this course, students will be able to: